 Section 10.3.1 FMLA Leave to Care for an Active Duty National Guard or Reserve Member.

-Pursuant to federal law, nurses are entitled to up to twelve (12) weeks of unpaid leave during any 12month period because of any qualifying exigency as defined by the Department of Labor arising out of the fact that the spouse, son, daughter, or parent of the nurse is on active duty in the National Guard or Reserves in support of a contingency operation.
-Examples of qualifying exigencies include issues arising from a covered military member's short-notice deployment, making or updating financial and legal arrangements to address a covered military member's absence, or attending military events and related activities.
+8 Pursuant to federal law, nurses are entitled to up to twelve (12) weeks of unpaid leave during any 12-9 month period because of any qualifying exigency as defined by the Department of Labor arising out of 10 the fact that the spouse, son, daughter, or parent of the nurse is on active duty in the National Guard or 11 Reserves in support of a contingency operation.
+Examples of qualifying exigencies include issues 12 arising from a covered military member's short-notice deployment, making or updating financial and 13 legal arrangements to address a covered military member's absence, or attending military events and 14 related activities.
+15

 Section 10.3.2 FMLA Leave to Care for an Injured Service Member.
-Pursuant to federal law, nurses are entitled to twenty-six (26) weeks of unpaid leave in a 12-month period to care for a spouse, son, daughter, parent or next of kin (nearest blood relative) of a covered service member with a serious injury or illness when the injury or illness is incurred by an active duty member of the military while in the line of duty.
-A covered service member is a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list for a serious injury or illness.
-Any FMLA leave used for reasons other than to care for a qualified service member shall count toward the 26-week limit in a 12-month period.
+Pursuant to federal 16 law, nurses are entitled to twenty-six (26) weeks of unpaid leave in a 12-month period to care for a 17 spouse, son, daughter, parent or next of kin (nearest blood relative) of a covered service member with a 18 serious injury or illness when the injury or illness is incurred by an active duty member of the military 19 while in the line of duty.
+A covered service member is a current member of the Armed Forces, 20 including a member of the National Guard or Reserves, who is undergoing medical treatment, 21 recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability 22 retired list for a serious injury or illness.
+Any FMLA leave used for reasons other than to care for a 23 qualified service member shall count toward the 26-week limit in a 12-month period.
+24 a.
+Upon retirement, thirty-five percent (35%) of an employee's unused sick leave credit accumulation can be applied to the payment of health care premiums, or to a cash payment at the straight time rate of pay of such employee in effect on the day prior to his/her retirement.
+Upon the death of an employee, either by accident or natural causes, thirty-five percent (35%) of such employee's accumulated sick leave credits shall be paid to his/her designated beneficiary.

-Section 10.4 Abuse of Sick Leave.
-Abuse of sick leave shall be grounds for suspension or dismissal.
+25 Section 10.4 Abuse of Sick Leave.
+Abuse of sick leave shall be grounds for suspension or 26 dismissal.